Emergency Medical Evacuation Saves Stranded Couple in Greenland

 “It was phenomenal,” Daniel said.
 “If you fly over Greenland, there’s nothing like it.
 The landscape is completely white, formless.
 It’s not easy for a helicopter to land.”

-Daniel and Elaine, along with their sled and skis, were transported to the town of Tasiilaq, a small Inuit village.
+Along with their sled and skis, Daniel and Elaine were transported to the town of Tasiilaq, a small Inuit village.
 The tent, mostly destroyed and buried by snow, was left behind.

 While the couple rested in the village, Daniel recovered from his frostbite and made plans to get back home to Colorado.